thalescm/my-brunch-with-sass-and-jade/README.md

 ## Differences from Chaplin Boilerplate
 [Chaplin Boilerplate](https://github.com/chaplinjs/chaplin-boilerplate)
-is a official boilerplate all for chaplin.
+is an official boilerplate all for chaplin.
 This skeleton is almost the same, except a few changes:

 * Added Header.